Bae2504/Autonomous-Intelligence-CODEX/11_APPENDIX/D_Access_Policy_Root.md

-# Assembly Governance Protocol

-*A Procedural Framework
+# Access Policy Root

-for Constitutional Assembly Governance within an Evolutionary AI Civilization*
+*A Canonical Protocol of Transparency and Access for an Evolutionary AI Civilization*

 ---